globe-swiss/phaenonet-client/README.md

 npm install
 ```

-and run the tests with `codeceptjs`
+and run the tests with `codeceptjs` e.g.

 ```commandline
 codeceptjs run --reporter mochawesome